Endonym and exonym: Hanyu Pinyin

 Following the 1979 declaration of Hanyu Pinyin spelling as the standard romanisation of Chinese, many Chinese endonyms have successfully replaced English exonyms, especially city and most provincial names in mainland China, for example: Beijing (北京 (Běijīng)), Qingdao (青岛 (Qīngdǎo)), and the province of Guangdong (广东 (Guǎngdōng)).
-However, older English exonyms are sometimes used in certain contexts, for example: Peking (Beijing; duck, opera, etc.), Tsingtao (Qingdao), and Canton (Guangdong).
+However, older English exonyms are sometimes used in certain contexts, for example: Peking (Beijing; duck, opera, University, etc.), Tsingtao (Qingdao), and Canton (Guangdong).
 In some cases the traditional English exonym is based on a local Chinese variety instead of Mandarin, in the case of Xiamen, where the name Amoy is closer to the Hokkien pronunciation.

 In the case of Beijing, the adoption of the endonym by media outlets quickly gave rise to a hyperforeignism, with the result that many English speakers actualize the j in Beijing as /ʒ/.
 One exception of Pinyin standardization in mainland China is the spelling of the province Shaanxi, which is the mixed Gwoyeu Romatzyh–Pinyin spelling of the province.
 That is because if Pinyin were used to spell the province, it would be indistinguishable from its neighboring province Shanxi, where the pronunciations of the two provinces only differ by tones, which are usually not written down when used in English.

 In Taiwan, however, the standardization of Hanyu Pinyin has only seen mixed results.
 In Taipei, most (but not all) street and district names shifted to Hanyu Pinyin.
 For example, the Sinyi District is now spelled Xinyi.
 However, districts like Tamsui and even Taipei itself are not spelled according to Hanyu Pinyin spelling rules.
 As a matter of fact, most names of Taiwanese cities are still spelled using Chinese postal romanization, including Taipei, Taichung, Taitung, Keelung, and Kaohsiung.

 During the 1980s, the Singapore Government encouraged the use of Hanyu Pinyin spelling for place names, especially those with Teochew, Hokkien or Cantonese names, as part of the Speak Mandarin Campaign to promote Mandarin and discourage the use of "dialects".
 For example, the area of Nee Soon, named after Teochew-Peranakan businessman Lim Nee Soon (林義順, Teochew Peng'im: lim5 ngi6 sung6, Mandarin Pinyin: Lín Yìshùn) became Yishun and the neighbourhood schools and places established following the change used the Hanyu Pinyin spelling.
 In contrast, Hougang is the Hanyu Pinyin spelling but the Hokkien pronunciation Aū-káng is most commonly used.
 The changes to Hanyu Pinyin were not only financially costly but were unpopular with the locals, who opined that the Hanyu Pinyin versions were too difficult for non-Chinese or non-Mandarin speakers to pronounce.
 The government eventually stopped the changes by the 1990s, which has led to some place names within a locality having differing spellings.
 For example, Nee Soon Road, Nee Soon Group Representation Constituency, and the Singapore Armed Forces base Nee Soon Camp are all located in Yishun but retained the old spelling.